srimangithubin/micrograd_autograd_engine/README.md

 * Micrograd's core object is the Value object.
 It's a straightforward object with a value and a gradient.
 The gradient is the derivative of the value concerning the input of the function.
 The gradient is initialized to 0 and updated by the backward() function.
-    1. Andrej walks through implementing the Value object and demonstrates how it performs computations with different operations we specify.
-    2. He uses the Graphviz library to visualize the computation graph of the Value object, providing an excellent way to see the computation graph and understand how the gradient is computed.
+    1. USed Graphviz library to visualize the computation graph of the Value object, providing an excellent way to see the computation graph and understand how the gradient is computed.

 ![image](https://github.com/user-attachments/assets/d9963f19-3777-48e8-a772-fbe0ae5c1824)